rylanp/rylanp.github.io/README.md

       C. Add a type A with the host name as your domain name (rylanpaul.com)
       D. TTL is the time it takes to publish something on your website, I have mine as 100, works fine
-      E. Under Data add 4 rows with each one having the following numbers (185.199.108.153)(185.199.109.153)(185.199.110.153)(185.199.111.153)
-            I think these link the domain to Github, idk how it works, but it works (;
+      E. Under Data add 4 rows with each one having the following numbers (185.199.108.153)(185.199.109.153)(185.199.110.153)(185.199.111.153) these link the domain to Github
       F. Add a second record of type CNAME
-      G. under host name I have www
+      G. under host type www
       H. TTL again is 100
       I. Then under data I have my github repository name, which for mine is (rylanp.github.io)
 5. This is why your repository must be named as follows: username.github.io